-- · were born in the UK
+- were born in the UK

-- · have the UK as your domicile of origin
+- have the UK as your domicile of origin

 - are resident in the UK after 5 April 2017

-If you were born in the UK and have a UK domicile of origin at birth, you can get a domicile of choice outside the UK under common law, if you've resided in another country or law territory with the intention of staying there permanently.
+If your client was born in the UK and had a UK domicile of origin at birth, they can get a domicile of choice outside the UK under common law, if they've resided in another country or law territory with the intention of staying there permanently.

-If you then return to the UK on or after 6 April 2017 and become UK resident for that year, you will automatically be deemed domiciled in the UK for tax purposes, under Condition A.
+If they then return to the UK on or after 6 April 2017 and become UK resident for that year, they will automatically be deemed domiciled in the UK for tax purposes, under Condition A.